miladsade96/FCS/README.md

 ELNS - [@EverLookNeverSee](https://github.com/EverLookNeverSee)

 ### Notes:
-All file are compiled and tested with **gfortran v5.5.0** compiler.
+All files are compiled and tested with **gfortran v5.5.0** compiler.

 ### Table of contents:
 * [Other:](/src)